Guides to Managing Singapore Business'

 Banking, Funding & Finances

 Singapore is a flourishing financial centre of international repute servicing not only its domestic economy per se but also the entire Asia Pacific region.
 The banking industry is a key player in the country’s financial market segment, soon emerging as one of the strongest in the world.
 Factors such as a sound economic and political environment, conducive legal and tax policies, reputation for integrity, and strict enforcement against crime and money laundering, have contributed to Singapore’s status as an International Finance Centre – the third largest in Asia, after Japan and Hong Kong.
 Today there are as many as 117 foreign banks and 6 local banks that dominate the banking scene.

 The purpose of this guide is to provide a general introduction to the statutory requirements as per the Singapore Employment Act and common practices applied to employment contracts, wages, and benefits when hiring employees in Singapore.
 The guide does not address specialized industries involving manual labour and blue collar workforce.

 Online Guide to hiring staff in Singapore including Employment Act, key labour legislation, common practices and hiring local as well as foreign employees.

 Discover what funding options are available to Singapore companies to improve the work-life balance of employees.

 Office Space Rental

 Are you finally taking the plunge and starting your own business?
 Or perhaps you have decided to expand your start-up to Singapore.
 Either way, to minimize your overhead cost, it makes much sense to begin with a virtual office, which allows you to work remotely and yet provide a registered business address.

-This guide explores the different rental options found in Singapore, & gives you detailed information to help you identify the right type of office to rent.
+Find out the different rental options in Singapore and get detailed information to guide you in identifying the right type of office that you can rent.